AquariaOSE/aqmodtools/README.md

 # aqmodtools
 Some tools for Aquaria modding

-We use these to automate some tasks during out Aquaria sequel mod development - see http://www.bit-blot.com/forum/index.php?topic=4349.0 for more details on the progress.
+We use these to automate some tasks for our Aquaria sequel mod development - see http://www.bit-blot.com/forum/index.php?topic=4349.0 for more details on the progress.

 # Tools overview: